alexbinary/valueinput/README.md

 For types `array` and `object`, a truthy value means all data types are allowed for the values of the array or object.

-Value for the types `array` and `object` can be a dictionnary that specifies which data type are allowed.
+Value for the types `array` and `object` can be a dictionary that specifies which data type are allowed.
-This dictionnary has the same structure as the main dictionnary.
+This dictionary has the same structure as the main dictionary.
-Dictionnaries can be nested indefinitely.
+Dictionaries can be nested indefinitely.

+If dictionary contains keys that are not valid type identifiers they are ignored.
+If dictionary does not contain any valid type identifier, then all data types are allowed.
+If dictionary contains some valid type identifiers, then types that are not in the dictionary are not allowed.

 ### setValue(value)